 The prints are not numbered on the PrintEditions page.
 They are actually in the order: 4, 3, 5, 7 (top row) and then 3, 8, 9, 1/2 (bottom row).

-The following comments are based on the talk that I gave at Oxford on September 24 2000, as part of a conference on Mathematics and Art.
+These comments are based on the talk that I gave at Oxford on September 24 2000, as part of a public event on the theme of Mathematics and Art.

 This image is twice the size of the others, being in 'landscape' rather 'portrait' form.